-Sandbag Stockpile Locations and Sandbag Distribution List Information
+Sandbag Stockpile Locations and Sandbag Distribution List Information Critical Facilities List

 If an existing building within the 100-year floodplain is substantially improved/damaged, it must be brought up to current County floodplain management standards.
 "Substantial Improvement" means any reconstruction, rehabilitation, addition, or other improvement to a structure, the total cost of which equals or exceeds 50% of the market value of the structure before the start of construction of the improvement.
 "Substantial Damage" means damage of any origin sustained by a structure whereby the cost of restoring the structure to its before-damaged condition would equal or exceed 50% of the market value of the structure before damage occurred.